ashasoroushpoor/Iris_tutorial_popl21/README.md

 proofs in these files are admitted and marked as `(* exercise *)`; your task is to complete those proofs all the way to a `Qed`.

-After you are done with a file, run `make` to compile and check the exercises.
+After you are done with a file, run `make` (with your working directory being the repository root, where the `Makefile` is located) to compile and check the exercises.
 You need to have exercise 3 compiled to work on exercise 5.

 If you are stuck, you can find solutions in the corresponding file in the